Have other challenges or don't see your issue outlined below? Please report a bug or request a feature and join the Stack Overflow discussions.

 Firebase's paid infrastructure products are the Realtime Database, Cloud Storage for Firebase, Cloud Functions, Hosting, Test Lab, and phone authentication.
 We offer a no-cost tier for all of these features.

 Firebase also has many no-cost products: Analytics, Cloud Messaging, the Notifications composer, Remote Config, App Indexing, Dynamic Links, and Crash Reporting.
-You can use an unlimited amount of any of these products in all plans, including our no-cost Spark plan.
+Use of these products is subject only to the product's traffic control policies (e.g. quotas, fair access and other service protections) in all plans, including our no-cost Spark plan.
 In addition, all Authentication features beyond phone authentication are no-cost.

 Firebase paid services can be used under the Google Cloud Free Trial.
 New Google Cloud and Firebase users can take advantage of a 90-day trial period that includes $300 in free Cloud Billing credits to explore and evaluate Google Cloud and Firebase products and services.